Denver Healthcare Fraud Defense Lawyers

-In a health fraud investigation, it is possible to face allegations under a variety of different federal laws.
-Federal prosecutors regularly pursue multiple charges against providers suspected of defrauding Medicare, Medicaid, Tricare, and other health benefit programs.
-This includes charges under healthcare-specific laws as well as statutes that are more general in nature.
-When facing an investigation, it is critical to discern the scope and nature of the government’s inquiry as soon as possible, as the specific statute (or statutes) at issue will partially determine the defenses you have available.
+In a health fraud investigation, it is possible to face allegations under several federal laws.
+Prosecutors often pursue multiple charges against those suspected of defrauding the federal government.
+This includes charges under healthcare specific laws as well as those more general in nature.
+For any investigation, it is critical to discern the scope and nature of the government’s inquiry as soon as possible.
+The specific statute, or statutes, at issue will partially determine the defenses available to you.

 Federal investigators and prosecutors commonly pursue cases based on alleged violations of:

 - False Claims Act.
-The False Claims Act is a federal law that penalizes the submission of “false and fraudulent” claims for compensation from the government.
-In the healthcare context, this includes submitting inaccurate reimbursement requests to Medicare, Medicaid, Tricare, and other health benefit programs.
-Upcoding, unbundling, double-billing, phantom billing, billing for medically-unnecessary services, and other billing violations can all potentially trigger investigations that can lead to civil or criminal charges under the False Claims Act.
+This is a federal law that bars the submission of “false and fraudulent” claims for payment by the government.
+In the healthcare context, it includes submitting inaccurate payment requests to federal health benefit programs.
+The following can potentially trigger allegations leading to civil or criminal charges under the Act:

 - Stark Law.
 The Stark Law applies specifically to physicians and related healthcare entities.
 This includes entities both (i) in which physicians own a financial interest, and (ii) with which physicians have compensation-based relationships.
 Under the Stark Law, it is illegal for physicians to refer patients to related health entities unless a safe harbor applies.
 Violations can lead to civil penalties and False Claims Act liability.

 - Healthcare Benefit Program Laws and Regulations.
-From the billing violations discussed above to use of fraudulent physician certifications, the list of allegations that can trigger an investigation for Medicare, Medicaid, or Tricare fraud is almost endless.
-At Oberheiden, P.C., a Denver healthcare fraud defense attorney is intimately familiar with the laws and regulations that govern providers who participate in federal health benefit programs.
-We rely on our experience as fraud defense attorneys and former federal fraud prosecutors to protect our clients as thoroughly and cost-effectively as possible.
+The list of allegations that can trigger an investigation for federal healthcare fraud seems endless.
+Our Denver healthcare fraud defense attorneys understand the laws and regulations for providers who participate in federal healthcare programs.
+Our firm features former federal prosecutors and renown defense attorneys.
+We rely on their experience to protect our clients as thoroughly and cost-effectively as possible.

 FAQs: Defending Against Healthcare Fraud Allegations in Denver, CO

-Q: What if my billing manager inadvertently submitted improper reimbursement requests to Medicare – can I still be penalized?
+Q: If my billing manager mistakenly submitted an improper claim for payment to Medicare – can I be penalized?

-Unfortunately, yes.
+Sadly, yes.
 In our experience, the vast majority of billing violations are the result of a simple human error.
-However, this does necessarily insulate providers from liability.
-In many cases, proof of intent to commit fraud is not required to establish a statutory violation, and providers must execute meticulously-planned defense strategies in order to mitigate the risk of honest mistakes leading to substantial fines and penalties.
+However, this does not necessarily insulate providers from liability.
+In many cases, proof of intent to commit fraud is not required to establish a violation.
+Providers must execute precisely planned defense strategies to mitigate the risk of honest mistakes leading to penalties.

 Q: What are the differences between civil and criminal healthcare fraud investigations?

-The primary difference between a civil health fraud investigation and a criminal health fraud investigation has to do with the potential penalties involved.
-In a civil case, the penalties are only financial in nature (including recoupments, fines, treble (triple) damages, and program exclusion), while a criminal conviction can lead to long-term imprisonment.
+The primary difference between the two has to do with the potential penalties involved.
+In a civil case, the penalties are only financial in nature.
+They include recoupments, fines, treble damages, and program exclusion.
+A criminal conviction, however, can lead to long-term imprisonment.

-When you discover that you are under investigation, you may not know whether the investigation is civil or criminal in nature.
-Laws such as the False Claims Act and the Anti-Kickback Statute include both civil and criminal provisions, and civil and criminal investigations can be similar in many respects.
-Yet, when you are facing a federal investigation, the nature of the investigation (whether it is civil or criminal) is one of the first things you need to know.
-When we take on the representation of a new client, one of our first priorities is to intervene in the investigation and determine whether our client is at risk for federal incarceration.
+When you are under investigation, you may not know whether it is civil or criminal in nature.
+The False Claims Act and the Anti-Kickback Statute include both civil and criminal provisions.
+Plus, civil and criminal investigations can be similar in many respects.
+However, the nature of the allegations is one of the first things you need to know.
+When we represent a new client, one of our first priorities is to intervene in the investigation.
+We want to determine if our client is at risk for federal imprisonment.

 Q: What are some examples of legal compensation arrangements under the Anti-Kickback Statute and the Stark Law?

-As we mentioned earlier, the Anti-Kickback Statute and the Stark Law contain numerous safe harbor provisions that exempt specific types of transactions and relationships from the prohibitions against payments for patient referrals.
-These safe harbors tend to be highly complex, and demonstrating that a transaction or relationship qualifies for safe harbor protection requires a thorough understanding of the law and the ability to effectively communicate with investigators and prosecutors.
-Some of the categories of safe harbors that we are frequently able to use to protect our clients include:
+The Anti-Kickback Statute and the Stark Law contain numerous safe harbor provisions to exempt specific types of transactions from bans against payments for patient referrals.
+These safe harbors tend to be highly complex.
+Explaining how a transaction or relationship qualifies for safe harbor protection requires a real knowledge of the law.
+Plus, the ability to effectively communicate with investigators and prosecutors is vital.
+Some categories of safe harbors we frequently use to protect our clients include: